grahamgilbert/blog/source/_posts/2012-04-21-headless-virtualbox.markdown

 One last step - the launchd item to control the vm.

-I recently had a requirement to run an Ununtu machine, but the client had only mac servers, and no budget for additional hardware.
-The solution turned out to be VirtualBox - we could run it headless and have it start when the mac booted.

-First, get your VM set up how you like it and shut it down.
-I like to move my VMs out of the boot drive, so move the entire ~/VirtualBox VMs directory onto your storage device.

-VirtualBox needs to know where the vm lives now, so remove the original vm you made, then double click the moved vbox file.

-One last step - the launchd item to control the vm.

 	<?xml version="1.0" encoding="UTF-8"?>
 	<!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">
 	<plist version="1.0">